Daniel-Warner-X/design-with-cursor-quickstart/quickstart.md

 ### 1. Setup your project

-- Create a folder
+- **Create a project folder**: Open Terminal and create a new directory for your project.
+You can name it something descriptive like `my-design-project` or `cursor-prototype`
-- run `git init` from inside the folder
+- **Initialize Git repository**: Navigate to your project folder and run `git init` to start version control
-- Create a README.md file and paste the instructions for running your project locally
+- **Create README.md**: Create a README file that will contain instructions for running your project locally.
-- Create a prd.md file and paste in the description of your project.
-This could be your original prompt, text from a Jira story, etc.
+- **Create prd.md (Product Requirements Document)**: This file should contain your project description, goals, and requirements.
+You can paste in your original prompt, text from a Jira story, user stories, or any other project specifications
-- Create a design_path.md file and use it to document your milestone decisions along the way.

-Use `CMD+A` to select all the README text.
+- **Create design_path.md**: This file will serve as your design decision log.
+Use it to document important milestone decisions, design rationale, and key choices you make throughout the development process.
+This helps maintain context between sessions.

-Use `CMD+L` to open the Cursor chat with selected text as context.
+Open your README file.
+Paste in your setup instructions if they are not already there.
+Use `CMD+L` to open the Cursor chat and check that it is using the README as context..

-Use `CMD+I` to put Cursor into agent (aka YOLO) mode.
+Use `CMD+I` to put Cursor into agent mode.

 Ask Cursor to help you set up the project and run it locally.